Cratox AI

 Cratox team note

-Red onions contain 44 kcal and 2.2 g of fiber per 100 g, making them a low-calorie option for adding flavor and crunch.
-They are best used raw in salads or as a topping for sandwiches to retain their crisp texture and health benefits.
+Red onions contain 44 kcal and 2.2 g of fiber per 100 g, making them a low-calorie addition to meals.
+They are best used raw in salads or as a topping for sandwiches to enhance flavor and texture.

 onions red raw